Dual Eligible Medicare Beneficiaries

 Many Medicare beneficiaries are also enrolled in their State’s Medicaid program due to having a lower income.
 Dual eligible Medicare beneficiaries may have access to Special Needs Plans designed especially for them.

-If you qualify for a Special Needs Plan (SNP), as a dual eligible Medicare beneficiary, you should enroll in this type of Medicare Advantage plan over any other.
-Medicare Advantage Plans typically require cost sharing for the member through deductibles, co-payments and co-insurance.
-These fees may be more than what would be required if you had only Medicare and Medicaid.
+If you qualify for a Special Needs Plan (SNP) as a dual eligible Medicare beneficiary you should enroll in this type of Medicare Advantage plan over any other.

 Benefits of enrolling in a Dual Eligible SNP are typically much richer than other types of Advantage Plans.
 This type of plan is generally a network based plan and not a private fee-for-service plan.
 Most often there are no deductibles, co-pays or co-insurance as long as the member remains in network.